whatthejeff/awdg/README.md

 Rename the `.env.sample` file to `.env` to change the settings for **MongoDb**, **Mailchimp**, **Mandrill**, **Stripe**, **Hull** and **Meetup**.

+## Documentation

-For insite on individual components and how they interact with each other head over to the [wiki](https://github.com/AWDG/awdg.org/wiki)
+For project requirements head over to the awdg.org [wiki](https://github.com/AWDG/awdg.org/wiki)